go-graphite/graphite-clickhouse/README.md

 # Supported several schemas of date-tree-table:
 # 1 (default): table only with Path, Date, Level fields.
 Described here: https://habrahabr.ru/company/avito/blog/343928/
 # 2: table with Path, Date, Level, Deleted, Version fields.
 Table type "series" in the carbon-clickhouse
+# 3: same as #2 but with reversed Path.
+Table type "series-reverse" in the carbon-clickhouse
 date-tree-table-version = 0
 rollup-conf = "/etc/graphite-clickhouse/rollup.xml"
 # `tagged` table from carbon-clickhouse.
 Required for seriesByTag